-Most people convicted of a California DUI are granted probation.
+Most people convicted of a DUI are granted probation.
 DUI probation lets a defendant stay out of jail by agreeing to certain terms and restrictions.

-These terms usually include payment of a fine and completion of California DUI school.
+These terms usually include payment of a fine and completion of DUI school.
 The defendant must also agree not to drive with any measurable blood alcohol concentration (“BAC”) during the probationary period (usually three years).

 Failure to comply with such terms and conditions may result in a DUI probation violation (also known as a "PV").
 The judge can then revoke probation and sentence the defendant to jail.